 And for travel ideas in general, check out our section on Ireland Travel Destinations.

-In the meantime, if you enjoyed this overview of Belfast Castle, please take a moment to share your feedback about it, or any other part of our site, using our contact form here.
+In the meantime, if you enjoyed this page in particular, please take a moment to share your feedback about it, or any other part of our site, using our contact form here.